 Once grading is complete (typically two weeks after the exam), the faculty of the Biostatistics program meet to review the examination.
-Course grades, performance in lab rotations, and related materials may also be considered in the pass/fail decision.
-Because the difficulty of the examination may vary from year to year, there are no absolute cut-offs for passing.
+The result is based on the written examination score only.
+Course grades, performance in lab rotations, and related materials will not be considered.
+Possible outcomes include: pass, conditional pass, and fail.
+Possible outcomes for PhD students include: pass, conditional pass, and fail.
+MS students will receive a pass or fail only and are not eligible for a conditional pass.
+Because the difficulty of the examination may vary from year to year, there are no absolute cut-offs for these outcomes.